deis/workflow/src/users/registration.md

     Logged in as myuser

 !!! important
-    The first user to register with Deis Workflow is automatically becomes an administrator.
+    The first user to register with Deis Workflow automatically becomes an administrator.
 Additional users who register will be ordinary users.

 ## Login to Workflow